Two things are roaming in my head.

 With the absence of any Palestinian leadership and organizing bodies, both for the incompetency that they continue to show and second for the absolute no trust from the people.
 The regular Palestinian finds himself in a whirlpool of confusion and inefficiency.

 Boycotting Israeli products with every given way is a solution.
 I say this fully aware that boycotting Israeli products is impossible.
 But boycotting itself is not impossible.
 It is true it can be more efficient if the Palestinian population decided to be more devoted to the cause and to the blood split that is occurring.
 To start with we can stop completely going to the malls…yes, there are people who are still going to the malls.
-There are people who are still dining at Israeli cafés.
+There are individuals who are still dining at Israeli cafés.
 Stop using the transportation system.
 This is Yasmina’s tip that after almost a year and a half of full dedication proved that her theory was doable.
 It is not just that we save money, and there is a Palestinian transportation mean that somehow improved.
-With a recent discussion with her she was praising the transportation system in Jerusalem talking about the new buses and facilities.
+With a recent discussion with her, she was praising the transportation system in Jerusalem talking about the new buses and facilities.
 Somehow with customers like Yasmina and Serena, and here it is easy to imagine all the schoolgirls and boys, who somehow affect the general status.
 This is a generation that wants to live well and demands it.
-If every Palestinian house has children like mine, I swear israle will come begging for a solution.
-Seeing this young generation makes me realize that my children are not the only ones.
-The level of awareness varies, but the will to change is definitely there.
+If every Palestinian house has children like mine, I swear Israel will come begging for a solution.
+Seeing this young generation makes me realize that my kids are not the only ones.
+The level of awareness varies, but the will to change is there.
 We should invest in this as adults.
-Yes it is painful that we have to educate our society to boycotting occupation products.
-But it is a painful reality that this is what has been happening in this society for the last two decades in washing away the brain of a generation who felt it was time to relax after years of frustration under occupation and Oslo may bring with it some time out.
+Yes, it is painful that we have to educate our society to boycott occupation products.
+But it is a painful reality that this is what has been happening in this community for the last two decades in washing away the brain of a generation who felt it was time to relax after years of frustration under occupation and Oslo may bring with it some time out.
 It is no surprise that we lost track with our senses of commitment to the cause amid all the corruption and resources channeling in few people’s hands.

-Talking about bullets take me to the second question my mind roams with, what is going on?
+Talking about weapons take me to the second question my mind roams with, what is going on?
 I don’t want also discuss politics and our absentee leadership and the ethnic cleansing continued strategy of occupation.
-What is happening is very clear and brings memory of the past into vivid imagination of what took place before.
+What is happening is very clear and brings the memory of the past into vivid imagination of what took place before.
 But there is more to it, and it is worrisome.

 In the last few days, news concerning organ trafficking has been on the surface.
-But somewhere, thinking about it a little bit deeper, makes a lot of sense.
+But somewhere, thinking about it a little bit deeper makes a lot of sense.
 Israel’s involvement in organ theft of Palestinian corpses even prisoners has been a topic of speculations for years, and some resources discussed it here and there.
 When thinking about it, it makes a lot of sense.
 Israel has been shooting to kill Palestinian youngsters in this wave of demonstrations, and it hijacks the corpses for weeks.
 The latest questioning about the removal of the cornea of one of the corpses of Hebron martyrs shouldn’t be just an accusation point against the Israelis.
 Corpses should be checked in a morgue after being received by the Israelis.

-The fact that our emotions are overwhelming and exceed our common sense, makes Israel get away with its crimes even to death.
+The fact that our emotions are overwhelming and exceed our shared sense makes Israel get away with its crimes even to death.
 Instead of living in the speculation of accusation, this is something the Palestinian families f the martyrs should do.
 Despite the pain, and despite the norms of the halal and the haram.
 There is nothing left after death … fighting the Israeli occupation is the only thing that remains.